 The goal of this paper is to improve the player’s understanding of the game flow, providing insights on how the story progressed and influences in the outcome.
 In order to improve understanding, we provide the means to analyze the game flow by using a provenance graph.
 Provenance refers to the documented history of an object's life cycle and is generally used in the context of art, digital data, and science [23].

 In our previous work [16], we introduced the usage of digital provenance [12] in games.
 The main goal of the previous work was to propose a framework that collects information during a game session and maps it to provenance terms, thus providing the means for a post-game analysis.
+This was the first time that the provenance concept and formalization is used in the representation of game flow.
 The present paper is based on the framework introduced in the previous paper.
 However, differently from the previous work, which is focused on provenance gathering, this work focus on provenance analysis.

 The provenance analysis is done by processing the collected gameplay data and generating a provenance graph, which relate the actions and events that occurred during the game session.
 This provenance graph allows the player to identify critical actions that influenced the game outcome and helps to understand how events were generated and which decisions influenced them.
 This process also aids in the identification of mistakes, allowing the player to reflect upon them for future interactions.